sukanyasravasti/azure-self-healing-infra/README.md

 - Technology Stack Used and Steps:

-1. I use a Service Principal (SPN) to authenticate to my Azure account from GitHub Actions and configure monitoring on an existing VM to collect logs.
-I.e. Authenticate (SPN) → GitHub Actions (Connect Existing VM + Deploy Monitoring)
+1. I use a Service Principal (SPN) to authenticate to my Azure account from GitHub Actions.

-2. Collected VM logs trigger KQL-based alerts that launch automated AI incident analysis and remediation.
-I.e. Azure Monitor Agent (Collect Logs) → Log Analytics + KQL → Alerts → Automation Runbook → AI Incident Analysis and Remediation
+Using Bicep templates (setup_monitoring.bicep and alert_rule_security.bicep), I configure monitoring on an existing VM to collect logs and set up alert rules automatically.
+Logs are collected into a Log Analytics workspace.
+KQL queries are used to detect simulated security threats.

+2. When an alert fires, an Azure Automation Runbook executes, running PowerShell scripts (AnalyzeSecurityIncident.ps1 and SelfHealingRemediation.ps1) to perform AI-driven incident analysis and automatically remediate the threat by restarting the VM

 - Simplified Logic Diagram: